-- 1. Check all wiring connections and make sure they are secure and that insulation is - 2.
-Install the cover on the lamphead. - 3.
-Install the bulb and RF screen as described in Bulb Replacement on page 6-5 of this section. - 4.
-Refer to Lamphead Cable Connections on page 6-19 of the Installation section.
+- 1. Check all wiring connections and make sure they are secure and that insulation is intact. - 2.
+Install the cover(s) on the lamphead. - 3.
+Install the bulb and RF screen as described in Bulb Replacement on page 6-5. - 4.
+Refer to page 3-23.
 Reconnect the unicable to the lamphead.